 Here’s a helpful tidbit to get you through: Spices can give you the sensation of sweetness without a single grain of sugar.
 Vanilla extract in your morning coffee smells sweet and can help you keep that same sense of normalcy in your daily routine.
 You might also try some walnuts and cinnamon in your yogurt or a spoonful of peanut butter when the munchies strike.

-So, what makes our shakes, bars and snacks so deliciously sweet?
-Three zero calorie, zero carbohydrate sweeteners: erythritol, monk fruit and stevia.
+If you’re looking for a convenient grab-and-go option like bars, snacks and shakes, be careful and choose the right ones.
+They should be sweetened with one of these three zero calorie, zero carbohydrate sweeteners: erythritol, monk fruit or stevia.
 They sound weird but they’re what our doc, Dr. Dr. Arthur Agatston, M.D., recommends.
 Plus, they’re naturally derived and all considered safe by the Food and Drug Administration.
 Learn more about these sweeteners and how they fit into your healthy lifestyle.

 Satisfy your sweet tooth with our low-carb guide to sweeteners: